open/close all folders

-- Spirited Young Lady: Through Alice's memories, we see that Lizzie was a well-educated lady, talented at playing the piano and speaking French, but also once smoked a cigarette (she found it disgusting) behind her parents' backs, escaped a grounding punishment and was overall a bit of a sharp-tongued girl.
+- Spirited Young Lady: Through Alice's memories, we see that Lizzie was a well-educated lady, talented at playing the piano and speaking French, but also once smoked a cigarette (and was thinking on trying pipe) behind her parents' backs, escaped a grounding punishment and was overall a bit of a sharp-tongued girl.

 Doctor Angus Bumby